Ben Rienstra

-Ben Rienstra (/nl/; born 5 June 1990) is a Dutch former footballer who plays as a midfielder.
+Ben Rienstra (/nl/; born 5 June 1990) is a Dutch former professional footballer who plays as a midfielder.

 He formerly played for Heracles Almelo, PEC Zwolle, AZ, Heerenveen, Willem II, Fortuna Sittard and SC Cambuur, before retiring after a spell at DETO.
 He has played over 300 Eredivisie matches, and has played in the UEFA Europa League.

 Career

-On 4 May 2014, Rienstra was announced at PEC Zwolle on a two year contract.
+On 4 May 2014, Rienstra was announced at PEC Zwolle on a two-year contract.

-On 27 August 2015, Rienstra was announced at AZ Alkmaar on a five year contract.
+On 27 August 2015, Rienstra was announced at AZ Alkmaar on a five-year contract.
 He scored his first European goal against Zenit Saint Petersburg on 8 December 2016, scoring in the 7th minute.

-In 2017, Rienstra was announced on a one year loan at Willem II.
+In 2017, Rienstra was announced on a one-year loan at Willem II.

-On 15 August 2018, Rienstra was announced at SC Heerenveen on a three year contract.
+On 15 August 2018, Rienstra was announced at SC Heerenveen on a three-year contract.

-On 8 August 2019, Rienstra was announced at Kayserispor on a two year contract.
+On 8 August 2019, Rienstra was announced at Kayserispor on a two-year contract.

-On 1 September 2020, Rienstra was announced at Fortuna Sittard on a three year contract.
+On 1 September 2020, Rienstra was announced at Fortuna Sittard on a three-year contract.
 On 9 July 2021, Rienstra was temporarily absent from training after medical tests revealed heart problems.

 On 23 January 2023, Rienstra announced he was training with SC Cambuur.
 On 27 January 2023, Rienstra was announced at SC Cambuur on a permanent transfer.

 In 2023, Rienstra was playing for playing for amateur team DETO, and revealed he missed out on signing for Deportivo de La Coruña.

 Rienstra finished his career with over 300 Eredivisie appearances, and over 400 career appearances.